kai-pinckard/fast-atoi/README.md

 # fast-atoi - Kai Pinckard

-In order to quickly convert historical S&P 500 quotes from strings of text into integers a variety of implementations of a converter function were implemented.
+In order to quickly convert historical S&P 500 quotes from strings of text into integers a variety of implementations of a converter function were created.
 As a baseline the performance of the standard library atoi function was measured.
 In an effort to address noisy measurements all benchmarking was done with 1000 iterations.

+To build, simply run: gcc -O3 -std=c99 -march=native -o driver -Werror -Wall -Wextra -pedantic *.c

+To test, run: ./driver quotes.txt 1000

 ## atoi:
 Best run time overall: 0.037066s